 Took breaks, wash/dried/folded loads of laundry, read posts, went back to work.
 Tops of the dressers were cleared, things put in containers and in some cases, discarded.
-Dusting. waxing.
+Dusting.
+Waxing.

-After removing three sets of shelves to clear space there was some useful discussion with a suggestions to paint and upgrade one shelving unit.
+After removing three sets of shelves to clear space there was some useful discussion with suggestions to paint and upgrade one shelving unit.
 I painted and upgraded one shelf here.
 Other shelves moved to new places in the house (and were filled in no time).

 Back to the sorting of stuff